-New Year’s Pub Crawl
+New Year’s Eve Pub Crawl

 Fireworks on St Ives Harbour

-Past New Year’s Eve in St Ives
+Past New Year celebrations in St Ives

-Tips For New Year’s Eve, St Ives
+Tips For New Year’s Eve in St Ives

 Turning up unprepared is often a bad idea due to the crowds and the number of people on the streets.
-With that in mind, here are some tips on how to get organised.
+With that in mind, here are some tips on how to get organised…

-Kids: Light up your kids so you can keep an eye on them, we put flashing lights or glow bracelets on them as part of the fancy’s dress outfits.
+Kids: Light up your kids so you can keep an eye on them.
+We put flashing lights or glow bracelets on them as part of the fancy’s dress outfits.